makersacademy/bowling-challenge/README.md

 * As a user, when I am playing bowling
 * I want to know what frame this is
-* So the game can end in the expected 10 frames.
+* So I know how many more opportunities to get points i got

 ### Acceptance criteria

 * Given that I have been playing bowling
-* When I have rolled for 10 frames and have extra rolls
+* When I have rolled for several frames
-* Then I want to know the game has ended and have my total score
+* Then I want to know which frame we are playing

 ### Requirements

 * The game starts at Frame 1
-* The user is not able to add points for rolls beyond the predefined rolls in a game
 * There is a maximum of 2 rolls per frame